This section was written by Leandro Cabo from rhcplivearchive.com

 Released on album “A Sphere in the Heart of Silence”

-Sphere was originally written as a 30 minute piece meant to be performed live at Performance One but it was later shortened to 10 minutes for the purpose of fitting the record and it’s unknown if a full version was recorded.
+Sphere was originally written as a 30 minute piece meant to be performed live at Performance One, but was later shortened to 10 minutes for the purpose of fitting the record.
+It’s unknown if a full version was recorded.

-The Afterglow, At Your Enemies and Surrogate People were originally written for Shadows Collide with People, but were left out due to the experimental nature of the songs.
-There’s a chance demos for those songs were recorded during those sessions.
+The Afterglow, At Your Enemies and Surrogate People were originally intended for Shadows Collide with People, but were left out that album due to the experimental nature of the songs.
+It’s unknown if demos or early versions were recorded at that time.

 CURTAINS